1. Can we modify the DQES?

 2. What do we get when we buy copies of DQES?

-The cost covers copies of the questionnaire, online or printed (hardcopy), scanning of printed questionnaires and calculation of outputs using Cancer Council Victoria software.
-For both online and printed versions, 5 output files are provided:
+The cost covers the costs of calculating the outputs using Cancer Council Victoria software.
+5 output files are provided:

-Details of the nutrients included in the reports can be found in the DQES v2 User Guide (PDF 1.3MB).
+Details of the nutrients included in the reports can be found in the DQES v3.2 User Guide (PDF 1.24 MB) .

 3. What population is the DQES designed for?

 The foods and portion sizes included in the DQES are based on information collected from middle-aged Australian residents who were born in Australia, Italy or Greece.
-The questionnaire was validated for Australian women, but its validity for younger populations or people in other countries has not been determined.
+Version 2 of the questionnaire was validated for Australian women, but its validity for younger populations or people in other countries has not been determined.
+The updated version, DQES v3.2, was based on the previous version and validated in a sub-group of the Melbourne Collaborative Cohort Study who were men and women from Australia, Greece and Italy with a mean age around 60 years.
 If you intend to use the DQES in a different population, you should consider performing a validation study or at least trialling it in a similar demographic group before use.

 The questionnaires are only available in English.

 Intakes of most items are estimated from frequency questions that relate to the past 12 months.
-If there are seasonal differences in dietary intake, the person completing the questionnaire will need to estimate their average intake over the whole year; for example, if they ate salad with lettuce 2 times per week in spring and summer (i.e. 6 months or half the year) and never for the rest of the year, they should record this as once a week on the questionnaire.
+If there are seasonal differences in dietary intake, the person completing the questionnaire will need to estimate their average intake over the whole year; for example, if they ate salad with lettuce twice a week in spring and summer ( i.e. 6 months or half the year) and never for the rest of the year, they should record this as once a week on the questionnaire.

 Measurement of the intake of some nutrients may not be sufficiently accurate for all research purposes.
 For example, at the time when the questionnaire was developed, sodium intake was not a priority for cancer research and therefore detailed questions regarding salt intake were not included.
 Thus, although sodium intake is reported in the analyses, it might not be accurately reflect the true intake.